-- skills and basic sports specific skills. - modified games. - Exhibit appropriate social and emotional behaviour in a practical setting. - Be willing to further develop motor control, body awareness and perceptual motor abilities. - Know how to move in challenging, exploratory and problem-solving ways.
+- Demonstrate both mature fundamental movement skills and basic sports specific skills. - Know how to participate in a wide variety of modified games. - Exhibit appropriate social and emotional behaviour in a practical setting. - Be willing to further develop motor control, body awareness and perceptual motor abilities. - Know how to move in challenging, exploratory and problem-solving ways.